 You just have to upload your image using the drag-and-drop method and when your image is uploaded, click on the “exif.me” button shown in blue color.

 It will open a popup with various EXIF data, which you can add to your image, and once you’re done, just click on the “Go.eXifing” button shown in blue color.

 6. Lazy Load Your Images

-Lazy loading is another most essential thing which you should have to take care of.
-We also known it as asynchronous loading, which means it defers the initialization of an object or image until the point at which it is needed.
+Lazy loading is another essential thing that you should have to take care of.
+We also know it as asynchronous loading, which means it defers the initialization of an object or image until the point at which it is needed.

 It can save bandwidth, reduce the page size of your website, and boost website speed.
 Along with it, it saves the resources of your server, so it works efficiently and flawlessly.

 There are several plugins through which you can enable lazy loading on your website.
 Most of the cache plugin supports lazy loading, and one of them that I like most is WP Rocket.
 It really helps to optimize your website’s overall speed and provides features like lazy loading images and iframe.

 Here is an image from medium.com describing how lazy loading works;